rorycl/cexfind/README.md

 A Go module with console, cli and web app clients for rapid and effective searches for equipment on Cex/Webuy using the unofficial `webuy.io` json search endpoint.

 Note that these programs only work for queries made in the UK (or via a proxy terminating in the UK).

+This is intended to be a fun project and is not intended for commercial use.

 ## Usage